Carl Edwards: Personal life

-Edwards would give a business card to other teams for his services before getting a ride with Roush Racing.
+Edwards gave out business cards to other teams for his services before getting a ride with Roush Racing.
 Off the track, Edwards has been busy promoting his new record label, Back 40 Records, a company he started with a high school friend back in Columbia, Missouri.
 During the week of the Auto Club 500, Edwards participated in taping of the Fox television series 24, where he played Homeland Security Agent Jim Hill.
-Edwards was raised a Christian but refuses to talk about religion publicly and refuses to answer religion-connected questions when interviewed.
+Edwards was raised a Christian, but refused to talk about religion publicly and refused to answer religion-related questions when interviewed.
+In 2025, Edwards revealed in an interview on The Dale Jr. Download that he was "historically an atheist at best" but added, "I've come to realize at 45 years old that if I try to write down a list of all the things God didn't give me and that I did myself, there is just an empty sheet of paper in front of me."

-He was rumored to be considering a run against Claire McCaskill for her U.S. Senate seat in 2018, however decided not to run.
+He was rumored to be considering a run for the U.S. Senate seat in Missouri as a Republican against Claire McCaskill in 2018 but decided not to run.
 Josh Hawley defeated McCaskill in that Senate race.
 He was also reportedly floated as a potential nominee for the open Missouri U.S. Senate seat in 2022.

 Family

-Edwards and Katherine "Kate" Downey were married January 3, 2009.
-The couple have two children, Michael and Anne.
+Edwards dated Olympic gold medalist swimmer Amanda Beard in 2005 and 2006.
+Edwards married sports medicine doctor Katherine Downey on January 3, 2009.

 He is a first cousin once removed to fellow driver Ken Schrader, who told Edwards early in his racing career to get dirt track experience before going to Cup; he would later take the advice.
 In light of this relationship, Edwards is often referred to as "Cousin Carl."
-During a visit to the USS Constitution Museum in 2016, Edwards revealed that his great-great-great grandfather is Rutherford B. Hayes, the 19th President of the United States.
+During a visit to the USS Constitution Museum in 2016, Edwards revealed that his great-great-great-grandfather is Rutherford B. Hayes, the 19th President of the United States.

 Athleticism

 Edwards is popular among fans for celebrating his wins by doing a backflip off his car (or truck), a style of celebration he took from sprint car driver Tyler Walker.
-Seizing on the popularity of Edwards' trademark celebrations, Ford ran several "Overactive Adrenaline Disorder" commercials in 2006 featuring a "young Carl" performing backflips in his baby crib, off a couch, and off a doctors exam table.
+Seizing on the popularity of Edwards's trademark celebrations, Ford ran several "Overactive Adrenaline Disorder" commercials in 2006 featuring a "young Carl" performing backflips in his baby crib, off a couch, and off a doctor's exam table.
 Edwards also appeared in a This is SportsCenter commercial when he tried to excite anchor Neil Everett following a bad show.
 He has appeared in Aflac Commercials with the Aflac duck when Edwards was sponsored by Aflac, from 2009 to 2011.

-He is also dedicated to fitness by biking and long distance running off the track, but also his sponsors, which included Subway and Vitamin Water.
+He is also dedicated to fitness by biking and long-distance running off the track, but also his sponsors, which include Subway and Vitamin Water.
 He also appeared on "Eat Smart, Move More" Campaign ads in 2007.